I2rys/sccvcc/README.md

     node index.js <country_code> <output>

-+ country_code - The country code to scrape.
++ country_code - The country camera's to scrape via country code.
 + output - The output of the results.

 ## License